dell-research-harvard/clippings/README.md

 - infer_clippings.py : Run inference to embed image-text pairs given model weights, perform SLINK, find the optimum threshold using the val set and present ARI for the test data

-- requirements.yaml : The conda environment containing all dependencies
+- clippings.yml : The conda environment containing all dependencies

 ## Code usage
 This section provides the commands (with relevant arguments) to replicate the results in the main paper.

 ### Train
-Use relevant hyperparameters from Table X in the supplementary material file
+Use relevant hyperparameters as in the replication script and Table 1 in the supplementary material pdf.

 Pretrain the base CLIP model (example)